eboutili/splunk_hec/Demo_Install_Lab_Guide.md

 Click `Parameter name` again, this time select `token`

-In the value field, paste the token created when you defined a new HEC collectory on the Splunk Server in double quotes.
+In the value field, paste the token created (above) (when you defined `puppet:summary` HEC collector on the Splunk Server in double quotes.

-These are the only required parameters
+These two parameters, token and server, the only required ones.

+*Note*: If you're doing this as part of the Channel Partner SE training, the following has already been done before class.
+You should still follow the steps, but you'll see that the change has already been made.

 ### Command line step